 - Material and design variety.
-Sure, sectional garage doors come in a lot of options, but they’re generally limited to options that function well in two foot segments.
+Sure, sectional garage doors come in a lot of styles, but they’re generally limited to options that function well in two-foot segments.
 The designs of these doors are limited in the same way -- if it needs multiple panels to pull off, your dream door may be difficult or impossible to fit together properly.
-With a single panel door, you’ve got one giant palette to work with in nearly any material you can imagine, with no pesky panels to interrupt your vision.
+With a single panel door, you’ve got one giant palette to work with, in nearly any material you can imagine, with no pesky panels to interrupt your vision.

 Of course, single panel garage doors aren’t all fun and games.
 Sectional garage doors are more popular for a reason -- actually a few of them, including:

 - Safety.
 Perhaps the most important reason homeowners have abandoned single panel garage doors is because of the safety factor.
 These older doors use extension springs, which can fail catastrophically when not properly maintained.
 Springs have flown off rusted connectors and gone through drywall, garage contents, and even car windows.

 - Space limitations.
 Newer homes mean increasingly less space between neighbors, especially in tightly-packed planned communities.
 The extra few feet a single panel garage door needs to tilt has to come out of the driveway, meaning that you’ll have to park further back while the garage door is opening.
 If space is at a premium, a sectional garage door is the best way to go.